A Ghost Hunter Overshadowed

 With this in mind, I’ll focus on Smith’s dealings with haunted houses.
 He conducted a fairly routine investigation in Norwich in late 1884.
 In his report for the Society of Psychical Research, Smith says the couple residing in the house repeatedly heard tromping footsteps and a jiggling doorknob, all inexplicable.
 One night, as the clock began striking midnight, the husband observed the apparition of “a respectable old gentleman of about 60.”
 Dressed in black, the specter stood perfectly still while “staring intently at him,” and then sunk through the floor as the final knell sounded.
 Though the husband kept quiet about his frightening encounter, the phantom noises continued to be heard — even by a servant, who also claimed to hear “subdued voices and other vocal sounds.”
 These sounds grew into sighs and a moan, and finally the husband heard a woman whisper, “Hark! the master of the house has returned; we must depart,” followed by sobs and wails.
 That was enough.
 The couple moved out the very next day.

-Smith then reviews his examination of the house and his interviews with witnesses and neighbors.
+Smith then recounts his examination of the house and his interviews with witnesses and neighbors.
 “I, myself, heard strange sounds,” he says, “but could account for nearly all of them.”
 He points to the people next door, especially a woman with a hoarse cough, and nearby pedestrians and street traffic.
 With these factors in place, Smith diagnoses the haunting as a product of imagination and nerves, augmented with the wife’s religious fervor.
 Kind of disappointing conclusions, I guess, but not entirely unexpected.

 A More Intensive Investigation